pablopenlop/gradewing_guide/docs/other.md

 ```bash
 git pull origin main
 ```

+!!! info "The terminal should have shown: * branch main -> FETCH_HEAD - Already up to date"

 ```bash
 git merge Release
 ```
 ```bash
 git diff main..origin/Release			# -- VERIFICATION
 ```
+!!! info "Nothing should have been displayed on the terminal"

 ```bash
 git push origin main
 ```
 ```bash
 git diff origin/main..origin/Release			# -- VERIFICATION
 ```
+!!! info "Nothing should have been displayed on the terminal"

 ```bash
 git log main..origin/dev --oneline			# -- VERIFICATION
 ```
+!!! info "Pending commits from the dev branch will be displayed"

 ```bash
 git branch -d Release
 ```